Anand0295/YODAVI/README.md

 ## 🎯 Overview

-YODAVI is a cutting-edge object detection platform that combines the power of YOLOv11 with a sleek, professional web interface.
-Originally designed for MIT computer vision coursework, it has evolved into a comprehensive solution for real-time object detection and analysis.
+YODAVI is a cutting-edge object detection platform that combines the power of YOLOv11 with a sleek, professional web interface. **Recognized as a FINALIST in Smart India Hackathon 2024**, this project was developed to address critical security and surveillance challenges presented by the **Indo-Tibetan Border Police (ITBP)**.

+Originally designed for advanced computer vision applications, YODAVI has evolved into a comprehensive solution for real-time object detection and analysis, specifically tailored for border security and surveillance operations.

 ### 🌟 Key Highlights